Note: The process may change when the 2019 iPhone becomes available to preorder. We'll update this guide the moment we know for sure.

 But I can't sign up next June when my current carrier contract runs out and get the next iPhone when it arrives in September, right?

 Right.
-If you signed up in June 2017, the earliest you could get a new phone would be December of 2017 if you pre-paid for six months, or June of 2018—best to wait until you're on the right hardware cycle.
+If you signed up in June 2019, the earliest you could get a new phone would be December of 2019 if you pre-paid for six months, or June of 2020 if you wait a year—best to wait until you're on the right hardware cycle.

 What if I lose my iPhone or it gets stolen?